ome/omero-documentation/omero/developers/scripts/index.rst

 ----------------------------------

 If you have modified one of the core scripts or developed your own that you would like to contribute back to the community, please get in touch.
-We can either add your repository to the list on the :community_plone:`script sharing <scripts>` page so people can find it, or if the script is likely to have wide appeal, we can look into adding it to the core scripts that are distributed with an OMERO release.
+If the script is likely to have wide appeal, we can look into adding it to the core scripts that are distributed with an OMERO release.